mjromper/qmi-documentation/docs/vagrant/getting-started.md

 The version of Qlik that is installed with the scenario is determined by the default-qlik-binary field in __scenario.json__.
 This value updates the /shared-content/binaries/qver.json file.

 ## Qlik Version Updates
 The available versions to install are stored within /shared-content/binaries/qBinaryDownload.json.
-This file needs to have the version and URL in order to download the entered version of Qlik Sense.
+This file needs to have the version and URL to download the entered version of Qlik Sense.

 ```json
 {